 When the Pay Cheque Protection Program (PPP) was first announced in response to the COVID crisis in April, lenders hurried to get a piece of the $349 billion of government funds to distribute to businesses in need.
 We watched as big banks tried to get a jump start on the application process by asking businesses to complete what was essentially a contact form and a complicated spreadsheet file upload.
-These large banks were also the most incentivised to lend to larger businesses – which, unfortunately, resulted in small businesses getting left behind.
+These large banks were also the most incentivized to lend to larger businesses – which, unfortunately, resulted in small businesses getting left behind.

 So instead of following their lead, we decided to invest more time up front crafting a quality experience, while focusing on providing access to as many small businesses as possible.